 STEP 5: Identify and assess risks Describe source of risk and nature of potential impact on individuals.
-Include associated compliance and corporate risks as necessary Likelihood of harm Remote, Possible or Probable Severity of harm Minimal, Significant, or Severe Overall risk Low, Medium or High There is a risk that the personal data is used for other purposes than for what it was originally intended for.
-Possible Significant There is a risk that personal data is retained for longer than necessary.
-Possible Minimal There is a risk that the personal data is no longer relevant.
-Remote Minimal 4.
-There is a risk that the personal data is not accurate or up to date.
-Remote Minimal 5.
+Include associated compliance and corporate risks as necessary Likelihood of harm Remote, Possible or Probable Severity of harm Minimal, Significant, or Severe Overall risk Low, Medium, or High There is a risk that the personal data is used for other purposes than for what it was originally intended for.
+Possible Significant Low There is a risk that personal data is retained for longer than necessary Possible Minimal Low There is a risk that the personal data is no longer relevant.
+Remote Minimal Low There is a risk that the personal data is not accurate or up to date.
+Remote Minimal Low 5.
 There is a risk that the confidentiality of the personal data is not adequately protected.
-Possible Minimal 6.
-There is a risk that personal data is passed to external organisations.
-Possible Significant 7.
-There is a risk that personal data is passed to external organisations.
-Possible Significant 8.
-There is a risk that personal data is hosted or exported outside of the EU.
-Remote Significant
+Possible Significant High There is a risk that personal data is passed to external organisations.
+Possible Significant Low 7.
+There is a risk that personal data is hosted or exported outside of UK.
+Remote Significant Low